Identifying Different Stains on Your Pavers

 Placing your pavers in a sunny area can help prevent some stains.
 The more sun a paver gets, the less likely it is to develop mold.
 The sun can also help to discolor some stains.
 It is important to note that the sun does not remove the substance causing the stain.
 So while placing your pavers in a sunny corner helps, it is not a cure-all.

 The second is sealing your pavers.
 Sealing your pavers is one of the best things you can do for them.
 It protects them from stains and corrosion.
 It also helps prevent weed, mold, and mildew growth.
 If you want to avoid set-in stains, Unique Pavers recommends sealing your pavers.
 The applied sealant will keep messes at the top layer of your paver.
 This makes cleaning up a spill as easy as rinsing it off with your garden hose.
 Before sealing, make sure to clean your pavers thoroughly.
 A pressure wash is the best way to clean your pavers before sealing.

 The type of paver you choose will also prevent stains more readily.
 Natural stone can stain more easily because it is porous.
 Concrete is also prone to hold in oil stains.
 But there is almost always a way to remove the stain.
 If there isn’t, pavers allow you to remove just the stained pieces.
 You can then put in brand new ones.

 Your Paver Stain Experts

-Unique Pavers Design takes the time to make sure your paver project is a beautiful addition to your home.
+Unique Pavers takes the time to make sure your paver project is a beautiful addition to your home.
 It is important to us that you know how to keep your pavers looking great.
 Knowledge is power.
 The more you know, the longer your pavers will continue looking as great as the day we install them.